-The Complete Guide to Client Loyalty and Retention was created to help insurance agents increase their sales by seizing client retention opportunities.
+The Complete Guide to Client Loyalty and Retention was created to help insurance agents increase their sales by seizing customer loyalty retention opportunities.
 We have found that returning clients can boost your business in ways that new clients cannot.
 Research has shown that focusing on creating last relationships with your clients will help your business flourish and empower you to become a more successful agent.
 Use this guide to learn how to keep your returning clients happy and how to stand out from your industry competitors!

 See What’s Inside This Guide!